passwork-me/manuals-en/legacy-php5/WindowsServer-2016.md

-# How to install Passwork on Windows Server 2016
+# How to install password manager on Windows Server 2016

 **1. Set hostname, install IIS 10, open 5353 port.**

-Press `Win+X`, then `Y` and change default hostname.
+Press “Win+X”, then “Y” and change default hostname.
-Change server hostname to `passwork` to enable `passwork.local` domain in your private network.
+Change server hostname to “passwork” to enable “passwork.local” domain in your private network.

 ![alt text](./images/WS2016_01.png)